jamespeterschinner/sra_metadata_parser/README.md

 - *.submission

-The idea is to specify which data is of interest with in each xml file (using an XPath like strategy) and the program will generate a .csv file (for now) for each corresponding to the xml document type (experiment.xml, run.xml ...).
+The idea is to specify which data is of interest with in each xml file (using an XPath like strategy) and the program will generate a .csv file (for now) for each corresponding xml document type (experiment.xml, run.xml ...).
 Each row in the csv file pertains to one group of associated data that has been specified by the user.